-Aircraft fuel expense was up \$14.0 million (13.3%) for the quarter and \$27.6 million (15.0%) for the six-month period.
-These increases were mainly attributable to a rise in fuel price indices in financial markets combined with higher capacity compared with 2018, as well as the weakening of the dollar against the U.S. dollar.
+Aircraft fuel expense was stable for the quarter but increased \$27.7 million (8.1%) for the nine-month period.
+For the nine-month period, this increase was mainly attributable to our winter season during which the Canadian dollar weakened against the U.S. dollar, combined with a rise in fuel price indices in financial markets and a higher capacity compared with 2018.